Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 You may not be aware of all the STD resources in Myrtle Beach that can help prevent the spread of STDs.
 Get connected with these community organizations that are leading the fight against STDs and HIV/AIDS with resources and support:

-The South Carolina Department of Health operates public health clinics throughout the state, including one in the Myrtle Beach region.
+The South Carolina Department of Health and Environmental Control operates public health clinics throughout the state, including one in the Myrtle Beach region.
 At this location, you can obtain a broad array of affordable health care services, including family planning services and testing for common STDs such as syphilis, gonorrhea, and chlamydia.
 It administers HPV and hepatitis A and B vaccines and provides HIV testing and referrals.
 Appointments are required and can be made by calling the clinic or by utilizing the online chat tool.
 The clinic also provides important information on STD prevention and can connect you with area resources that promote healthy living.

 700 21st Avenue North